Sir George Arthur, 1st Baronet: Van Diemen's Land

 In 1833, Arthur wrote to his line superior, Secretary of State for War and the Colonies Viscount Goderich, "I am willing to make almost any prudent sacrifice that may tend to compensate for the injuries that the government is unwillingly and unavoidably made the instrument of inflicting."
 However, Arthur was a fastidious administrator who once wrote to his son "As to chance and good luck I know of nothing more absurd".
 "All happens under the direction of providence of the Almighty who works by human agency".
 To the first Aboriginal Establishment (internment camp) on Bruny Island, Arthur initially sent used blankets without any instruction to laund them and a syphilitic assistant overseer.
 When mortality there skyrocketed, Arthur became concerned.
-However, his concern appears to have been for the perception of his Abolitionist patrons and the home government regarding deaths of women and children in custody rather than for the tragedy of the Aboriginal Tasmanians’ lives lost.
+However, his concern appears to have been for the perception of his Abolitionist patrons and the home government regarding deaths of women and children in custody rather than for the tragedy of the Aboriginal Tasmanians' lives lost.
 Arthur obfuscated the mortality and distanced himself by setting up a committee.
-At the Aboriginal Establishment's subsequent locations, the litany of pernicious mortality-driving failings continued while Arthur, the Commitee and the overseers ignore the everyday prophylactic protocols implemented on convict transports, in prisons and barracks.
-The failings are in every aspect remarkably reminiscent of the contagion-driving factors documented in an 1811 Parliamentary Paper on the 1909 Walcheren Debacle that Arthur most probabaly read.
-A split command hobbled the expeditionary force which became figuratively and literal bogged down.
+At the Aboriginal Establishment's subsequent locations, the litany of pernicious mortality-driving failings continued while Arthur, the Committee and the overseers ignore the everyday prophylactic protocols implemented on convict transports, in prisons and barracks.
+The failings are in every aspect remarkably reminiscent of the contagion-driving factors documented in an 1811 Parliamentary Paper on the 1809 Walcheren Debacle that Arthur most probably read.
+A split command hobbled the expeditionary force which became figuratively and literally bogged down.
 Lacking necessary supplies, accommodation and medical care, mortality due to contagion rose to 10%.
 Arthur served and fell ill at Walcheren.
-After the evacuation, he become Aid-de-Camp and close friend to General George Don who had initially reconnoitred Walcheren and was then brought in to organize the evacuation.
-The Parliamentary Paper cited around 50 of Don's despatches.
-At its various subsequent locations, the Aboriginal Establishment's mortality rate averaged just over 10%, while every other institution under Arthur was a paragon of well-managed efficience with mortality rates below England's average of 1.9%.
+After the evacuation, he become Aide-de-camp and close friend to General George Don who had initially reconnoitered Walcheren and was then brought in to organize the evacuation.
+The Parliamentary Paper cited around 50 of Don's dispatches.
+At its various subsequent locations, the Aboriginal Establishment's mortality rate averaged just over 10%, while every other institution under Arthur was a paragon of well-managed efficiency with mortality rates below England's average of 1.9%.

 A Sydney Monitor editorial on his recall stated, "[Arthur] gave plausible replies, while he smiled in secret, knowing that those smiles would be communicated to his satraps and underlings, and that they would increase rather than mitigate this undercurrent of tyranny against the opposers of his government."
 The improbable level of failures and this description of his character point to Arthur obfuscating an orchestrated diminution which is consistent with a caution Arthur had received from Goderich's predecessor, Sir George Murray, in 1830.
 Murray – an expert in military intelligence analysis who had served as a lieutenant-governor – wrote, "the adoption of any line of conduct, having for its avowed, or for its secret object, the extinction of the Native race, could not fail to leave an indelible stain upon the character of the British Government."